vapor/docs/auth/user.md

 # Auth

-Authorization and authentication is focused around a the `Auth.User` protocol.
-Authorization is analagous with asking: "Who is this?", while authentication is analagous with asking: "What can they do?".
-Vapor includes an extensible authorization system that you can use as a base for more sophisticated authentication.
+Authentication and authorization is focused around the `Auth.User` protocol.
+Authentication is analagous to asking: "Who is this?", while authorization is analagous to asking: "What can they do?".
+Vapor includes an extensible authentication system that you can use as a base for more sophisticated authorization.

+> Note: An [auth-example](https://github.com/vapor/auth-example) project is available on GitHub.

 ## User Protocol